Retail Flooring Stores

 Columnist

-When selecting the best flooring for high traffic areas in your home or business, the decision often narrows down to two popular choices: Luxury Vinyl Plank (LVP) Flooring and regular vinyl flooring.
+When selecting the best flooring for high traffic areas in your home or business, the decision often narrows down to two popular choices: luxury Vinyl plank (LVP) Flooring and regular Vinyl Flooring.
 Both options have their merits, but understanding their differences can help you determine which flooring is more suitable for areas that see a lot of foot traffic.

 What is Luxury Vinyl Plank (LVP) Flooring?

 Luxury Vinyl Plank (LVP) Flooring is renowned for its durability and the ability to mimic the aesthetics of natural wood.
 LVP consists of multiple layers including a tough wear layer, a high-resolution graphic that replicates wood, and a core that usually includes a combination of stone composite and PVC for enhanced stability and moisture resistance.
-LVP is designed for easy installation and can be a perfect fit for any room demanding a stylish yet resilient flooring solution.
+LVP is designed for easy installation and can be a perfect fit for any room demanding a stylish yet resilient Flooring solution.

 What is Regular Vinyl Flooring?